Staff translator and a freelance translator?

 If your company moves, you either move with them or lose your job.

-Occasionally, you may have to work unsociable hours (e.g. working for a solicitor’s office which needs documents translated as soon as they come in and in time for court hearings).
+Occasionally, working conditions stipulate that you may have to work unsociable hours (e.g. working for a solicitor’s office which needs documents translated as soon as they come in and in time for court hearings).

 Working for an employer will give you access to IT support staff and there may also be in-house colleagues to discuss translation queries with.
 What is more, you are entitled to sick pay, unemployment benefit, state pension and, depending what country you live in, a company-subsidised private pension (e.g. the workplace pension in the UK) and maybe other perks, like private health insurance.